 For further details on the algorithms and the implementation please refer to S. M. Joao et al., R. Soc.
 Open Sci.
 7, 191809 (2020) [https://royalsocietypublishing.org/doi/full/10.1098/rsos.191809].

-More advanced calculations are explained in Examples.
+For installation instructions and an overview of the main functionalities of KITE, please refer the documentation online Getting Started.
+Advanced examples are explained in Examples.
 After downloading the repository, you can find a copy of the tutorial scripts under the examples folder.

 Python (version 3.5 or newer)

 GCC compiler (version 4.8.1 or newer, for the wavepacket functionality gcc 8.0 is needed)